 When you are finished creating the movie, select this menu command again, which will be instead named "Stop Movie".
 Movies created in this manner are ready for use in many video editor programs.
-To use QuickTime movies such as this within iMovie, you'll need QuickTime Pro (the $30 paid-for registered version of normal QuickTime).
-Open your PixelToy QuickTime movie in Apple's "QuickTime Player" application and select "Export..." from the File menu.
+To use QuickTime movies such as this within iMovie, you'll need QuickTime 7 Pro (the $30 full featured edition).
+Open your PixelToy QuickTime movie in "QuickTime Player 7" application (found Applications/Utilities/) and select "Export..." from the File menu.
 On the next window change the "Export:" pop-up menu to "Movie to DV Stream".
-It may take a while to save, and you'll end up with a rather large DV file that you can import into iMovie and treat like just another video clip.
+It may take a while to save, and you'll end up with a rather large DV file that you can import into iMovie and treat like just any other video clip.

 The Options control window is identical to the pull-down menu; "checked" items are shown brighter than normal items.
 The first section of the Options menu and control window consists of global settings which persist even when loading sets.

 With the Autopilot enabled, PixelToy will periodically change actions, action options, filters, mirroring, and/or color palettes.
 See Configure Autopilot for details.